t1/deployer/docs/tutorial.md

 ```

 In this way, the variable `${myapp.version}` in your bundle will be resolved when building,
-i.e. while you have the variable name in your source bundle,
+i.e. while you have the variable name in your source bundle (as we did before),
-it will be the fixed version string from the pom in the deployed artifact.
+it will be the fixed version string from the pom in the deployed artifact
+(and this is a double use of the variable syntax: The Deployer and Maven Resource Filtering).

 Now you can use the `versions` plugin to update the versions in your pom: